scala/scala3/vscode-dotty/README.md

 instructions: https://code.visualstudio.com/docs/setup/mac#_command-line

-If this is the case and your project succesfully compiles with dotty, you can simply use the `launchIDE` command provided by the sbt-dotty plugin:
+If this is the case and your project successfully compiles with dotty, you can simply use the `launchIDE` command provided by the sbt-dotty plugin:

 ```shell